puneetasenyurrita-star/120-Final/README.md

 # Puneeta's 120-Final

 # Instructions to run notebook below
-run all cells in notebook sequentially one by one and follow along if having issues then downloaad and then upload the csv file which is the data
-Folder Structure has my Music Folder which includes the music data of Rihanna's albums, my Colab notebook along with the README.md
+run all cells in notebook sequentially one by one and follow along if having issues then downloaad and then upload the csv file which is the data.
+Also, Folder Structure has my Music Folder which includes the music data of Rihanna's albums, my Colab notebook along with the README.md

 # Written Report
 1. Introduction: